 FOMO

-A VC fund is essentially a vehicle which raises money (often tens or hundreds of millions of dollars) from Limited Partners (LPs) - huuuuge pension funds, governments, insurance funds, retirement funds, university endowment funds– to invest into high-risk, but high-reward startups.
+A VC fund is essentially a vehicle which raises money (often tens or hundreds of millions of dollars) from Limited Partners (LPs) - huuuuge pension funds, governments, insurance funds, retirement funds, university endowment funds — to invest into high-risk, but also high-reward, startups.

-The idea is that you can “spray and pray” your way to multiplying the LP’s money: invest that capital into lots of bets that will statistically go nowhere, apart from one or two which will make so much goddamn money that your entire fund will be returned many times over.
+The idea is that you can “spray and pray” your way to multiplying the LP’s money by investing that capital into lots of bets that will statistically go nowhere, apart from one or two which will make so much goddamn money that your entire fund will be returned many times over.

 Or so it says on the tin.
-The reality couldn’t be more different.
+But the reality couldn’t be more different.

-I’m about to walk you through how VC, an asset class built on risk, became one that now spends billions ensuring it never has to take any.
-And how most VC funds, largely unaware of how their own industry actually works, function like slow-motion Ponzi schemes.
+I’m going to walk you through how VC, an asset class that started by taking on risk, became one that now spends billions ensuring it never has to take on any risk.
+And attempt to look at how most VC funds, largely unaware of how their own industry actually works, function like slow-motion Ponzi schemes.

-So how you might think VC acts today is largely just a hangover of how VC genuinely started as an asset class.
+The way that you might think VC acts today is largely just a hangover of how VC actually started as an asset class many decades ago.

-In the beginning, venture was small, scrappy, and genuinely uncertain.
-The funds were lean (imagine the equivalent of a search fund today!) and the founders were really, really weird.
-Risk wasn’t a bug but the entire feature.
-Your job as a VC was to bet on the least corporate outliers precisely because the market didn’t yet know how to price them.
+In the beginning, venture was small, scrappy, and had no repeatable model.
+The funds were lean (imagine the equivalent of a “search fund” today) and the founders were really, really weird.
+Risk wasn’t a bug that investors tried to get rid of, but the entire feature of the investment.
+Meaning that your job as a VC was to bet on the least corporate of the nerd outliers precisely because the market didn’t yet know how to price them.

-You went looking for the high-value weirdos hiding in a haystack of sensible businesses, and you doubled down when you found them.
+So you went looking for the high-value weirdos hiding in a haystack of normal businesses, and you doubled down when you found them.

 Now, think back to the early days of Silicon Valley, from the 1980s through the dot-com boom (~2000), where the biggest fund sizes are around $150 million.

-This certainly doesn’t seem like a lot of money now, but these funds could take a dozen wild swings and still move the needle with a single asymmetric win (Google, Genentech, Amazon) that could return the whole fund many times over.
-For many of these investors, it was like printing money!
+This certainly doesn’t seem like a lot of money now, but these funds could take a dozen big swings and still win with a single asymmetric win (à la Google, Genentech, Amazon), which could return the whole fund many times over.
+For many of these investors, it was like printing money because they could go deal after deal!

-So yes, the math worked because the markets were open, the information asymmetry was very real, and the exit paths were organic.
-IPOs happened all the time, and averaged the $160 million deal size.
-Venture capital, at its best, was capitalism’s laboratory: small, experimental, and occasionally hitting home runs.
+So yes, the math worked because the markets were open and easy, the information asymmetry was very real, and the exit paths were accessible — IPOs happened all the time, and averaged the $160 million deal size.
+Venture capital, at its best, was capitalism’s most lucrative laboratory.
+It was small, experimental, and very often hitting home runs.

-Back then, scale was the reward for risk.
-You earned your reputation by being early, contrarian, and (importantly) right.
-Of course, LPs rewarded instinct on that intuition with upside.
-The defining aesthetic of the industry was discovery and the sense that somewhere, in a garage or a Stanford dorm, a small team was imagining the future just far enough to glimpse it first.
+And back then, scale was the reward for risk.
+You earned your reputation by being early, contrarian, and (importantly) right about your “version of the future”.
+The defining aesthetic of the industry was discovery and the sense that somewhere, in a garage or a Stanford dorm, a small team was building the future just far enough in advance for you to stumble across it first.

 But success, as it tends to, changed the math.
 Early venture partnerships were structured for asymmetric outcomes: small checks into unproven markets where variance was the point.
-A $100 million fund could write a dozen $5–10 million checks, lose out on nine, and still be legendary if only one returned $3 billion.
-That’s what made the early model statistically elegant: the portfolio didn’t need certainty, it only needed a long tail. *Chef’s Kiss*
+Therefore a $100 million fund could write a dozen $5–10 million checks, lose out on maybe nine, and still be legendary if only one returned $3 billion.
+That’s what made the early model statistically incredible; the portfolio didn’t need certainty, it only needed a long tail. *Chef’s Kiss*

-Then came the compounding.
-Once those early wins turned $100 million funds into $1 billion funds, the underlying arithmetic started to break down.
-A fund ten times larger can’t simply do ten times more early-stage deals: there aren’t enough viable founders, nor enough liquidity events to absorb that volume of capital!
+And then came the compounding of early wins into what we think of as VC today.
+However, once those early wins turned $100 million funds into $1 billion funds, the underlying arithmetic started to break down.
+Why?
+Because a fund ten times larger can’t simply do ten times more early-stage deals — there simply aren’t enough viable founders, nor enough liquidity events (startups being sold or IPOs) to absorb that volume of capital!

-Thus, the bigger the growth of your fund, the more the distribution curve flattens.
-Returns concentrate.
-And the entire model shifts from optionality (I wonder if I should invest in that business?) to obligation (I have to invest in that business because I have to spend this money somehow!).
+Thus, the higher the growth of your fund, the more the distribution curve of returns flattens, and those returns concentrate.
+So the entire model of VC-as-an-asset-class shifts from optionality (I wonder if I should invest in that business?) to obligation (I have to invest in that business because I have to spend this money somehow!).

-At that size, venture capital stops behaving like money that chases bold ideas and starts behaving like Big Venture: money that just wants predictable returns (also called yield-seeking capital).
+At that size, venture capital stops chasing the bold ideas it still likes to talk about and morphs into Big Venture: money that just wants predictable returns (also called yield-seeking capital).

 Here are the main issues with these larger funds: